kiresearchproject-collab/llm-gatekeeper-replication/llm-gatekeeper-replication/README.md

 This repository contains the experimental data, analysis code, and complete prompt templates used in the study examining how large language models respond to persuasive marketing techniques across different product types.

-**Key Finding:** Identical persuasive marketing content produces opposite effects depending on product type—amplifying recommendation certainty for hedonic products while reducing it for utilitarian products.
+**Key Finding:** Identical persuasive marketing content produces opposite effects depending on product type, amplifying recommendation certainty for hedonic products while reducing it for utilitarian products.

 ## Repository Structure